spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/dbsync/tutorial-dbsync-syncing.md

 ...
 ```

-In this example, there is never a need to delete information, but there is a command for it. take a look at the full Database Sync Worker API [here](https://github.com/spatialos/database_sync_worker/blob/master/README.md#interacting-with-the-database) to see what it offers.
+In this example, there is never a need to delete information, but there is a command for it.
+Take a look at the full Database Sync Worker API [here](https://github.com/spatialos/database-sync-worker/blob/master/README.md#interacting-with-the-database) to see what it offers.

 ### 3. Modifying information in the database

 Once you have created the information for the players, you will need to update it accordingly.
-In this example,that is when a player kills another or dies.
+In this example, that is when a player kills another or dies.
 Because both of those operations always increase a value, you will only be using the `Increment` command.

 ```
 ...